 The sensor's mounting side attaches to a surface like the robot arm, and the sensor's tool side attaches to the customer tooling.
-The pattern on the Axia90 tool side is compatible with ISO 9409-1-50-4-M6 bolt pattern.
-Therefore, if customer tooling mounts to the sensor's tool side with a 50 mm bolt circle and (4) or (7) M6 bolts, an interface plate on the tool side of the sensor is not required.
 ATI can supply robot mounting kits that include a mounting interface plate and fasteners; for more information, contact ATI (refer to page B-2).
 If the customer chooses to supply their own interface plates, refer to the following design guidelines and the ATI Axia sensor customer drawing.